calculon102/xgifwallpaper/README.md

 performance-inefficient as it may seem at first.
 Nonetheless, expect some memory to be used for bigger GIFs with a lot of frames.

-Due to using the shared memory extenstion of X11, this program will not work in X11 sessions over the network.
+Due to using the shared memory extension of X11, this program will not work in X11 sessions over the network.

 Some window managers may hide the X11 root window, like KDE Plasma and Gnome do.